twilark/queercode/README.md

 ## ✨ Features

-- Define and use custom emoji with easy `:shortcode:` syntax—no special commands
+- Define and use custom emoji with easy `:shortcode:` syntax, auto-generated emoji map from your emoji image folder
-- Autocomplete suggestions activate as you type shortcodes (e.g., type `:f` to see all matches with previews, and insert `:furry_pride:` at your cursor)
+- Autocomplete suggestions activate as you type shortcodes
-- Preferred filetype selection when emojis exist as both PNG and SVG
-- Auto-generated emoji map from your emoji image folder
-- Consistent styling everywhere
+- Consistent styling across various contexts, including tables, headers, callouts, and footnotes
+- Emojis render with ARIA labels and other attributes
-- Supports `.png` and `.svg` emoji images
+- Supports `.png` and `.svg` emoji images; set your preferred default in settings

 ---